CatalaLang/catala-format/README.md

 ## License

-The compiler and all the code contained in this repository is released under the [Apache license (version 2)](LICENSE.txt) unless another license is explicited for a sub-directory.
+The code contained in this repository is released under the [Apache license (version 2)](LICENSE.txt) unless another license is explicited for a sub-directory.